jdm-2244/ChainofRestraunts/README.md

 Using commands that come downloaded with node, double check to see if you have the dependencies downloaded within our folder/directory (we should already have them in the folder):
 Copynpm install

+Since we have a database dump here is the commands to import it: createdb Restaurant psql Restaurant < Restaurant_V16.sql

 Now look at our .env file.
 It should have a template like this:
 DATABASE_URL=postgresql://username:password@localhost:5432/Restaurant
 PORT=3000